 We partner with local city and county organizations that provide pollution prevention assistance (PPA) to businesses and organizations in their community.
 Our partners work specifically with businesses that qualify as small quantity generators (SQGs).
 (What are SQGs?)

-Over 40 PPA specialists in 22 communities offer free, hands-on assistance to help businesses find and resolve potential pollution issues.
+PPA specialists offer free, hands-on assistance to help businesses find and resolve potential pollution issues.
 By working with your local PPA specialist, you can stay on top of regulatory changes, protect employee health, and stop polluted runoff at its source.

 Specialists (formerly called Local Source Control Specialists) can help you reduce pollution by: